PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-09 10:37:52
+Last updated: 2024-04-09 10:38:28
-Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys
+Random Quote: There is a savage beast in every man, and it stirs when you put a sword in his hand.  -  Jorah Mormont